 2. Savings Incentive Match Plan for Employees (SIMPLE) IRA

 If you’re currently running your own business but looking to expand, the SIMPLE IRA may be the account you need.
-With this type of account, you can continue investing even after you’ve hired an employee, but you have to match your employees’ contributions, up to 3 percent of their pay.
-There’s also a contribution limit of no more than $13,000 a year or $16,000 if you’re 50 or over.
+With this type of account, you can continue investing even after you’ve hired an employee, but you have to match your employees’ contributions, up to 3% of their pay.
+There’s also a contribution limit of no more than $13,500 a year or $16,500 if you’re 50 or over for 2020 and 2021.
 This is an additional catch-up contribution just for older savers.
-Be aware that should you make a withdrawal from the account within two years of opening it, there will be a 25 percent penalty.
+Be aware that should you make a withdrawal from the account within two years of opening it, there will be a 25% penalty.

 3. Individual 401(k)

 For those hoping to build up their retirement account quickly and who have a lot of money to contribute, an Individual 401(k) is a popular option.
 It works a lot like a Traditional 401(k), but your spouse can join the plan.
-Acting as your own employee, you’re able to contribute as much as $19,000 to your individual 401(k), or $25,000 if you’re over age 50.
-However, this plan is not available to additional employees; you can only use it you're a sole proprietor and/or your spouse works for you.
+Acting as your own employee, you’re able to contribute as much as $19,500 to your individual 401(k), or $26,000 if you’re over age 50, in 2020 and 2021.
+However, this plan is not available to additional employees; you can only use it you're a sole proprietor and/or your spouse works with you.

-When you’re the boss, you can contribute an additional 25 percent of compensation in addition to your employee contribution for a $56,000 maximum.
-Because there’s no restriction on those contributions, you can make them when your business is doing extremely well to make up for the years when it was harder to make such large contributions.
+When you’re the boss, you can contribute an additional 25% of compensation in addition to your employee contribution to a $57,000 maximum for 2020, $58,000 for 2021.
+Because there’s no other restriction on those contributions, you can make them when your business is doing extremely well to make up for the years when it was harder to make such large contributions.